PrismarineJS/mineflayer/README.md

 ## Third Party Plugins

-Mineflayer is pluggable, so anyone can create a plugin that adds an even higher level API on top of Mineflayer.
+Mineflayer is pluggable; anyone can create a plugin that adds an even higher level API on top of Mineflayer.

  * [navigate](https://github.com/superjoe30/mineflayer-navigate/) - get around
    easily using A* pathfinding.
+[YouTube Demo](http://www.youtube.com/watch?v=O6lQdmRz8eE)

 ## Projects Using Mineflayer